pencil The Greater Boston Graphite pencil

 USPS is an independent and self-funded organization within the government that relies solely on the sale of postage, products and other services to cover its expenses and loans.

 For fiscal year 2024, it reported a total operating revenue of around $79.5 billion as well as a total operating expense of around $89.5 billion.
-So yes, it did indeed run a deficit of close to $10 billion this year, but that will be paid off by loans it borrows from the US Treasury rather than tax revenue.
+So yes, USPS did indeed run a deficit of close to $10 billion this year.
+But that expense will be paid through loans borrowed from the US Treasury rather than tax revenue.

-Now let’s compare this to other public services, like Medicare and National Defense, which actually are taxpayer funded.
+This isn’t to brush the Postal Service’s deficit aside, $10 billion is still a large amount.
+But let’s compare it to other public services, like Medicare and National Defense, which actually are taxpayer funded.
 These services cost Americans $848 billion and $820 billion respectively in 2023, according to the Office of Management and Budget.

-Yet nobody uses the same language to say doctors and soldiers are “losing” money.
+Yet nobody uses the same language to say doctors for the elderly and disabled or soldiers defending the homeland are “losing” money.
 That’s because we all (should) understand they are essential to maintaining a functional society, just like your local letter carriers.

 The Founding Fathers have spoken.

-While it is true that USPS can and should be improved to cut down on its deficit - a topic for another post perhaps, the fact of the matter is that the Postal Service is just never going to have a profitable business model.
-Nor should it.
+While it is true that USPS can and should be improved to cut down on its deficit, a topic for another post perhaps, the fact of the matter is that the Postal Service is just never going to have a profitable business model.

 It’s not profitable to deliver a Christmas card from Ashland, Massachusetts to Anchorage, Alaska for 73 cents, which is the current price of a first class stamp that guarantees delivery to any address in the United States.

-But the Postal Service delivers it all anyway because it’s not here to make money.
+The Postal Service delivers fairly to everyone because it’s not here to make money.
 It’s here to provide a service to the people.

 Which is exactly what Trump and those surrounding him on the bandwagon of “efficiency” refuse to acknowledge.
-The problem with the privatized alternatives they desire to replace USPS with is that they will have no interest whatsoever in carrying over its same mission.
+No private company is ever going to want to provide the same service to the American people that USPS does.

-Private companies are also much less incentivised to deliver to those living in remote locations.
-They will either charge an exorbitant price to do it themselves or pass it on to the Postal Service for last-mile delivery at a subsidized rate.
+And just like how health insurance companies often deny coverage to those who need it the most, private shippers are also much less incentivised to deliver to isolated families who cost them more to reach.
+They will either charge an exorbitant price to do it themselves or pass it on to the Postal Service for last-mile delivery at a more fair rate.

-That’s something a private postal system will have no desire to continue offering.
-Without the Postal Service, expect a near complete loss of rural door-to-door delivery as it’s simply not profitable to reach those addresses.
-Paychecks, prescription medications, and other vital mail will instead be held in some centralized place for pick up.
+Under a privatized postal system, rural door-to-door delivery may very well cease to exist as it’s simply not profitable to reach those addresses.
+Paychecks, prescription medications, and other vital mail will all be held in some centralized location for pick up instead.

-Beyond the inconvenience, this is an especially worrisome thought for elderly and disabled Americans who would now be forced to travel miles away to get their mail.
-That or pay an exorbitant surcharge for the same direct service they once relied on for significantly less.
+Beyond the inconvenience, this is an especially worrisome thought for elderly and disabled Americans who would then be forced to travel potentially miles away to get their mail.
+That or pay an exorbitant surcharge for the same direct service they once relied on for free or significantly less.

-Such diminished service is already the goal of Trump appointed Postmaster General Louis DeJoy - who happens to also be a mega-donor of his.
-The DeJoy plan towards “efficiency” includes a scheme to consolidate local post offices into centralized mega-facilities.
+Such diminished service is already the goal of Trump appointed Postmaster General Louis DeJoy.
+His plan towards “efficiency” includes a scheme to consolidate local post offices into centralized mega-facilities.

-That is despite the fact that centralized facilities are clearly not more efficient to the people vs their current post offices right in town.
-Missed a package that needed a signature or want to pick up your held mail after vacation?
+That is despite the fact that a mega-facility covering an entire region is in no way more efficient to the people vs our current local post offices we already have right in our own towns.
+Missed a package that needs a signature or want to pick up your held mail after vacation?
 Guess you’ll have to drive half-an-hour into the city to get that now.

-Same goes for the letter carrier who now has to make the same drive back just to start delivering.
+Same goes for the letter carrier who now has to make the same long drive back just to start delivering, needlessly delaying the mail.
 And that’s not even to mention the thousands of American jobs that will be lost as smaller post offices and mail processing plants are shut down to be consolidated.

 So this “efficiency” is not for you, the customer, or me, the employee.
 It’s for those at the top who want to cut essential services at our expense and line their own pockets with the savings.

-But we see through the scheme.
+But the people see through their scheme.
 Affected Americans overwhelmingly opposed DeJoy’s consolidation efforts, leading to a bipartisan coalition of senators urging him to stop.
-This succeeded in forcing him to delay the plans till next year, when Americans will be back to oppose it further because nobody wants that inefficiency.
+This succeeded in delaying the plan until 2025, when Americans will be back to oppose it further because nobody wants such blatent inefficiency.

-Any ideas the new president or his buddy Elon Musk over at “DOGE” come up with will likely face a similar backlash.
+Any more ideas the incoming president or his buddy Elon Musk over at the “Department of Government Efficiency” comes up with will most certainly face a similar backlash as Americans realize how much their schemes will hurt us all.

 Privatizing the Postal Service is a terrible idea that will only make it more difficult and expensive for the people to receive vital mail, packages, and other goods while staying connected with the rest of the country.